 In the pantheon of American horror auteurs, a floor or so beneath the penthouse suites of legends such as Craven, Romero, Carpenter, and Hooper, and a few doors away from Stuart Gordon, Brian Yuzna et al, live the likes of David Schmoeller, William Malone, and Kevin S. Tenney.
 Personally, I think of it as a sort of Animal House (1979)-type frat scenario where Schmoeller and co. run riot in a communal, shared living arrangement, each of them responsible for one, maybe two creepy classics hailed by fans but not really known to those outside genre orbit.
 As for the rest of their CVs — well, that all depends on how deep you’re prepared to dive.

 Tenney in particular is a consistently fascinating filmmaker.
-In addition to Witchboard (1986) and Night of the Demons (1988), his most famous work, Tenney is also responsible for: two charismatic Witchboard sequels, 1993’s The Devil’s Doorway, which he directed, and 1996’s The Possession, which he wrote; taking over the troubled production of The Cellar (1989) eight days into shooting and still turning in a solid, eminently watchable creepshow; and helming the excellent psychological hair-raiser Pinocchio’s Revenge (1996).
-His non-horror output is equally striking: Tick Tock (2000) is a tasty cut of neo-noir; Demolition U (1997) a sturdy time-killer; and Peacemaker (1990) a thrilling, action-oriented addition to the ‘alien on the rampage’ sci-fi cycle that was instigated by Jack Solder’s The Hidden (1987) and continued with Craig R. Baxley’s I Come in Peace (1990) and John McNaughton’s The Borrower (1991).
-Fittingly, it’s this mode where we find Tenney’s 2002 offering, ENDANGERED SPECIES.
+In addition to his most famous work, Witchboard (1986) and Night of the Demons (1988), Tenney is also responsible for: two charismatic Witchboard sequels, 1993’s The Devil’s Doorway, which he directed, and 1996’s The Possession, which he wrote; taking over the troubled production of The Cellar (1989) eight days into shooting and still turning in a solid, eminently watchable creepshow; and helming the excellent psychological hair-raiser Pinocchio’s Revenge (1996).
+His non-horror output is equally striking: Tick Tock (2000) is a tasty cut of neo-noir; Demolition U (1997) a sturdy time-killer; and Peacemaker (1990) a thrilling, action-oriented addition to the ‘alien on the rampage’ sci-fi cycle that was instigated by Jack Sholder’s The Hidden (1987) and continued apace with Craig R. Baxley’s I Come in Peace (1990) and John McNaughton’s The Borrower (1991).
+It’s within this mode where we find Tenney’s 2002 offering, ENDANGERED SPECIES.

 Murder and space fashion?!
-Yes, it sounds daft, admittedly.
+Yes, it’s as daft as it sounds, admittedly.
 However, while there are plenty of humorous moments courtesy of Roberts’ interplay with Tenney regular James W. Quinn’s smart-arse pathologist, Endangered Species’ greatest pleasure is that the cast take Tenney’s crackpot premise seriously, exposing the weighty, pro-conservation message at the heart of his story.

 Arnold Vosloo’s spooky character is the key.
 Playing a stoic intergalactic gamekeeper sent to stop Siparis, Vosloo is haunted by his kind’s past transgressions — specifically how he and his fellow aliens hunted the dinosaurs to death.
 Trading physical and verbal blows with Roberts before forming an uneasy, ‘we got a common enemy’ union, Vosloo’s soliloquy in which he talks of gorillas and food chain supremacy is electric and pays dividends in his quietly teary goodbye.